Tamiro2019/Speaker_Recommender/README.md

 The notebook includes:

-• Code that was used to scape Guitar Center for PA speaker product data.
+• Code used to scape Guitar Center's website for PA speaker product data.

-• Data cleaning and exploratory analysis, including visualization graphs.
+• Data cleaning and exploratory analysis, including visualizations.

 • Core algorithms which implement Euclidean and cosine comparissons.

-• Preliminary validation analysis
+• Preliminary validation analysis.

 The cvs files contain data used by the recommender system to build useful data frames.